cockroachdb/docs/src/current/cockroachcloud/architecture.md

 {% include common/basic-terms.md %}

-## CockroachDB {{ site.data.products.dedicated }}
+## CockroachDB {{ site.data.products.advanced }}

-If you need a single tenant cluster with no shared resources, we recommend CockroachDB {{ site.data.products.dedicated }}.
-CockroachDB {{ site.data.products.dedicated }} supports single and multi-region clusters in Amazon Web Services and Google Cloud Platform.
-CockroachDB {{ site.data.products.dedicated }} is recommended for all workloads: lightweight and critical production.
+If you need a single tenant cluster with no shared resources, we recommend CockroachDB {{ site.data.products.advanced }}.
+CockroachDB {{ site.data.products.advanced }} supports single and multi-region clusters in Amazon Web Services, Google Cloud Platform, and Microsoft Azure.
+CockroachDB {{ site.data.products.advanced }} is recommended for all workloads: lightweight and critical production.

 ### Hardware